World Cup 2026 Predictions and Semifinals Betting Tips

 How does the new 48-team World Cup format work?

-The competition expands to 48 teams across 12 groups of four.
-The top two teams in each group, plus the eight best third-placed sides, advance to a Round of 32 knockout stage.
+The competition expanded to 48 teams across 12 groups of four.
+The top two teams in each group, plus the eight best third-placed sides, advanced to a Round of 32 knockout stage, followed by the Round of 16, quarter-finals, semi-finals and final.

 Who is favourite for the 2026 World Cup Golden Boot?